SerfinCoworking/covid-sma/README.md

 ```
 4. #### Clone the repo and install dependencies

-Place in SifahoHSMA directory and run:
+Place in covid-sma directory and run:

 ```
-rvm use ruby-2.4.2@sifaho
+rvm use ruby-2.4.2@covid-sma

 /bin/bash --login